Qlik-PE/replicate-yellowbrick/linux/README.md

 # Configuring a Replicate Linux Host

-It is a straightforward process configure Qlik Replicate installed on a Linux host.
+It is a straightforward process to configure Qlik Replicate that is installed on a Linux host.
 There are just a few steps:

 * Install the Yellowbrick tools package.